LEADERSHIP ACCELERATION PROGRAM

 Purpose

-The Leadership Acceleration Program (LAP) provides advanced learning opportunities to promising local nonprofit leaders.
+The purpose of the Leadership Acceleration Program (LAP) is to advance, elevate, and equip nonprofit leaders with the skills, knowledge, and experience to transform their organizations into high-performing, proactively managed nonprofits focused on meeting our community’s needs.
 Each year, up to five fellows serving in a 501(c)(3) nonprofit organization will complete a rigorous two-year common curriculum as well as an individual professional development project.
-Completing LAP will equip the participants with the knowledge, experience, and skills to transform their organizations into high-performing, proactively managed nonprofits that meet our community’s needs.

-Individuals will be selected from a pool of candidates nominated by local community and foundation leaders.
-They will have demonstrated a willingness to be transparent and learn, serve with humility and excellence, be committed to improving their organization and the Midland community, and passionately pursue their nonprofit's mission.
+Individuals will be selected from a pool of candidates nominated or recommended by local community and foundation leaders.
+They will have demonstrated a willingness to be transparent and learn, serve with humility and excellence, be committed to improving their organization and the communities of the Permian Basin, and passionately pursue their nonprofit’s mission.

-• 3+ years in the Midland nonprofit sector (non-governmental, non-foundation, non-church)
+- 3+ years in the Permian Basin nonprofit sector (non-governmental, non-foundation, non-church)

 Curriculum and Guiding Principals